German SPD opening door to coalition deal with Merkel

 "It's surprising to see the SPD sounding so eager so soon to be in the next government," said Gero Neugebauer, political scientist at Berlin's Free University.
 "But it won't be easy for Gabriel to sell this to the rank and file.
 It's a tough piece of meat and he's going to have to marinate it for a while."

-Thomas Jaeger, a political scientist at Cologne University, said the SPD leaders shifted because they realized their usual allies, the Greens, are competing with them to get into power.
+Thomas Jaeger, a political scientist at Cologne University, said the SPD leaders shifted because they realised their usual allies, the Greens, are competing with them to get into power.

 "If the Greens had refused to talk to Merkel the SPD would have had a stronger hand," he said.
 "Now they're competitors.
 SPD leaders want to get into power.
 It remains to be seen if they can persuade their members that it's the right move."